Market schedule

 How it is derived

-- OMNI scans 8-K and 8-K/A filings for Item 2.02 and related exhibits
+- SEC API scans 8-K and 8-K/A filings for Item 2.02 and related exhibits

 - the extraction classifies whether the issuer furnished only a release, prepared remarks, fuller transcript-like text, or unusable material